 The list of compulsory race material is indicated in the race brochures and in the rules for each race.

 In training at high altitude, never leave without a windproof vest, tights or microfibre pants, hat and gloves.
-Away from marked courses an altimeter/compass is useful or take a GPS.
+Away from marked courses an altimeter/compass is useful to take a GPS.
 Don’t forget a water bottle and energy bars.

 Technical fabrics and lightweight trail running shoes are continuously evolving – the whole kit has lightened from 3 kg when skyrunning started in the early 90s – to less than 1 kg.
 Shoes and equipment are featherweight and functional.